Tuesday, June 28, 2016

 Dreyfuss symbolized what a casting challenge the role of Benjamin Braddock presented to director Nichols.
 Dreyfuss was the right age to play Benjamin, who is on the eve of his 21st birthday.
 However, Dreyfuss at 19 did not have the chops for such a complex role, so 30-year-old Dustin Hoffman, who didn’t look boyish, got the plum part.

 Come knock on his door!
-Dreyfuss backs up Norman Fell, who plays another grumpy landlord.
+Dreyfuss backs up Norman Fell, who plays another grumpy landlord, in 1967's "The Graduate."

 In the same interview, Dreyfuss recalls: “But some weeks later I’m told to go and have a meeting with Mike Nichols, because he wanted me to play such and such a part.
 So I went in to see him, and he looked up at me and he said, [Very seriously.]
 ‘Are you prepared?’
 I said, ‘I’ve been studying with Stella [Adler] for this.’
 He said, ‘Okay.
 Go ahead.
 Whenever you’re ready.’
 And I closed my eyes, and then I looked up and said, ‘Shall I call the police?
 I’ll call the police.’
 And he said, ‘You’ve got the part.’
 And I said, ‘Thank you.’
 [Laughs.]
 And that was that!
 So I got to not only say the lines in the scene, but I got to watch him direct, which was really something.”